hcmlab/nova/docs/index.md

 Just download or check-out the release branch and start 'nova.exe' (yes, NOVA is available for Windows systems only).

 If you do not see videos on playback, please make also sure you have the right codecs installed.
-A good choice is the K-lite Codec Pack (You can leave all settings on default, but make sure to not not install any 3rd party software that comes with the installer).
+A good choice is the K-lite Codec Pack <https://www.codecguide.com/download_kl.htm> (You can leave all settings on default, but make sure to not not install any 3rd party software that comes with the installer).

+You might also need to install the VC140 Runtime Distributable if it is not installed on your system. <https://www.microsoft.com/en-US/download/details.aspx?id=48145>

 # Manual Annotation